polytypic/Recalled/Docs/LogArch.md

 # The design of the persistent storage of Recalled

-Recalled is based on idea of persistently storing the results and dependencies of computations so that when the computations are being rerun, dependencies can be checked for changes and recomputation can be avoided when dependencies have not changed.
+Recalled is based on the idea of persistently storing the results and dependencies of computations so that when the computations are being rerun, dependencies can be checked for changes and recomputation can be avoided when dependencies have not changed.
 The raw speed at which the persistent storage can be read from largely determines the *overhead time* when running programs written with Recalled and the speed at which the persistent storage can be written to is also crucial when new computations are being persisted.
 This document describes the design of the persistent storage architecture used by Recalled.

 ## What needs to be stored and retrieved?